Skip to content

 • Policy & Standards: The EU AI Act will make logging, documentation, and human oversight mandatory for high-risk AI.
 U.S. banking regulators will continue enforcing strict model and third-party risk rules.

-• Architectures: One-shot chatbots will give way to modular, human-in-the-loop systems with privacy guards, audit logs, and independent validation layers.
+• Architectures: One-shot AI Agents will give way to modular, human-in-the-loop systems with privacy guards, audit logs, and independent validation layers.

 • Data & Evaluation: Gold-standard datasets and provenance tracking will become the foundation for reliable performance measurement.